California Golden Seals: Under the ownership of the NHL and Mel Swig

 The Denver arrangement fell through, and the league ran the Seals for more than a year until a group headed by San Francisco hotel magnate Melvin Swig bought the team on July 28, 1975, with the intention of moving the team to a proposed new arena in San Francisco.
-The team fell just short of the playoffs, and after a mayoral election, plans for the new arena were cancelled.
+The team fell just short of the playoffs, and after a mayoral election, plans for the new arena were canceled.
 With a new arena out of the picture, the league dropped their objection to the relocation of the franchise.

-The end
+The end and aftermath

 Although attendance was finally showing some improvement and the team playing better, minority owners George and Gordon Gund persuaded Swig to seek approval to move the team to their hometown of Cleveland.
-The team's final game in Oakland was a win over the Los Angeles Kings on April 4, 1976; league approval for the move was granted on July 14, and the team was renamed the "Cleveland Barons" after the city's old AHL squad.
-After two more years of losses and with attendance worse than it had been in Oakland, the Gunds (by this time majority owners) were permitted to merge the Barons with another failing team, the Minnesota North Stars on June 14, 1978.
+The team's final game in Oakland was a win over the Los Angeles Kings on April 4, 1976; league approval for the move was granted on July 14, and the team was renamed the Cleveland Barons after the city's former team in the American Hockey League (AHL).

+Unfortunately, details were not finalized until less than six weeks before the start of the 1976–77 season, rendering the Barons all but invisible in Cleveland.
+After two more years of losses and with attendance worse than it had been in Oakland, the Gunds (by this time majority owners) were permitted to merge the Barons with the equally strapped Minnesota North Stars on June 14, 1978.
 The merged team continued as the Minnesota North Stars under the Gunds' ownership, but assumed the Barons' place in the Adams Division.
-The North Stars ultimately relocated to Texas following the 1992–93 season to become the Dallas Stars.

-The Cleveland Barons remain the most recent team in an established North American major professional league to fold.
-They were also the last actively playing NHL team to do so since the Brooklyn Americans in 1942 (the franchise was formally cancelled in 1946) and the last team to cease operations since the Montreal Maroons had their franchise formally canceled in 1947 (though they had not iced a team since 1938).
-As a result, the NHL consisted of 17 teams for the 1978–79 season.
+The Barons became the last actively playing NHL team to fold since the Brooklyn Americans in 1942 (the franchise was formally cancelled in 1946) and the last team to cease operations since the Montreal Maroons had their franchise formally canceled in 1947 (though they had not iced a team since 1938).
+As a result, the NHL were reduced to 17 teams for the 1978–79 season.